• ECTS

 Syllabus

-Introduction to survival data: origin, uses and particularities; the different types of censoring
+Introduction to survival data: origin, uses, and characteristics; different types of censoring

-Parametric approach: the different parametric laws used.
-Parameter estimation in the presence of censoring, estimator behavior and inference generation: confidence interval and hypothesis testing for a survival experiment, comparison of several survival curves using the maximum likelihood principle.
+Parametric approach: Different parametric laws used.
+Estimation of parameters in the presence of censoring, behavior of estimators, and production of inferences: confidence intervals and hypothesis testing for a survival experiment, comparison of several survival curves using the maximum likelihood principle.
 Models for co-factors: introduction to accelerated failure rate models, Cox model.
 Model selection and validation, selection of important explanatory variables.
 Accelerated survival regression models.
 Use of appropriate R packages.

-Non-parametric approach: Kaplan-Meier estimator of the survival function and Breslow estimator, Nelson-Aalen estimator of the cumulative hazard function, construction of confidence intervals and Greenwood's formula, other confidence intervals by monotone transformation.
+Nonparametric approach: Kaplan-Meier estimator of the survival function and Breslow estimator, Nelson-Aalen estimator of the cumulative hazard function, construction of confidence intervals and Greenwood's formula, other confidence intervals by monotonic transformation.
 Actuarial estimator.
-Non-parametric rank tests for comparing several groups.
+Nonparametric rank tests for comparing several groups.
 Implementation of standard R packages.

 Read more